-Condesa and Roma are just two of Mexico City’s coolest neighbourhoods, loved by locals and travellers alike for their modern ambiance, art deco architecture, abundance of delicious cafes and restaurants, along with cultural and fashion hotspots.
-There are also plenty of quirky boutique accommodation options on offer in Condesa-Roma too; here are eight of the best.
+Condesa and Roma are two of the coolest neighborhoods in Mexico City, loved by both locals and travelers for the art deco architecture, popular restaurants such as Contramar, and cultural hotspots including Casa Lamm.
+There are plenty of quirky boutique accommodation options here, too.
+These are the best.

 Looking for a boutique experience in the capital of Mexico?
 Book Culture Trip’s five-day Mexico City tour, where you’ll be guided through the best the city has to offer by our Local Insider.

 Regal is the word of the day at this quirky hotel.
 Classified as a historical monument, the 1943 neocolonial-Californian mansion is home to seven rooms, all unique in design.
 The characterful bed and breakfast is conveniently located by both metro and bus stops, and chef Daniela is ready to whip up whatever you need to get going for the day, whether that’s a plate of fresh fruit or organic coffee from Chiapas.

 The retro-modern design at Hotel Casa Nuevo Leon is easy on the eye, with a clean palette of grays and creams and light wood furnishings running throughout.
 Upgrade to a suite with a hot tub, and enjoy the sounds of the birds chirping away in Parque México as you take a soak.
 There is no restaurant, but the hotel is on a tree-lined street filled with stores, and a number of award-winning restaurants are nearby.
 A stop at El Moro for churros and hot chocolate is a must.